M4GNV5/PtrsStuff/README.md

 	operator this[index] = value; //set the value at 'index' to 'value' operator this[index](args...); //get the value at 'index' and call it with 'args'

+	operator index in this; //same as 'index >= 0 && index < length'
-	operator sizeof this; //same as 'get length' operator in this; //iterate over the list (yields value, index, &value)
+	operator sizeof this; //same as 'get length' operator foreach in this; //iterate over the list (yields value, index, &value)

 	add(values...); //add values to the list
 	remove(index); //remove a value from the lsit and return it